-On average, most nursing and pumping moms will require anywhere from 300-500 extra calories per day.
+Most nursing and pumping moms need anywhere from 300-500 extra calories per day.
 For some mommas this can be a snack or two, and for others it can be another small meal.
-These added calories will be especially important for mommas who are exercising, as they will have a higher energy expenditure.
-It also will be important to choose nutritionally dense foods that will give you the most bang for your buck.
-This can include veggies, avocados, nuts and nut butters, fruits, yogurt, plant based smoothies, lean proteins, and complex carbohydrates like brown rice, whole grain pastas and breads, or sweet potatoes.
-This is a great option for a calorie-rich breastfeeding bars.
-For more information on proper hydration and caloric intake, read more about calories and fluids here.
+Added calories are important for moms exercising.
+This is because they have a higher energy expenditure.
+It also will be important to choose nutritionally dense foods.
+You want the ones that give you the most bang for your buck.
+This can include:

 Did You Say Something About Exercise?

 Yes, I said exercise.
 For some of you that might be the last thing on your mind.
 If you don’t feel like exercising, that’s okay.
 You shouldn’t feel any pressure from family or friends or partners to “lose the baby weight.”
 But for others, all they can think about is getting back to their prior level of activity.
 If you are in the latter group, congratulations!
 You can gradually start to return to exercise, the key word being GRADUALLY.

 At this point, it is safe to return to low intensity activities such as walking.
 You can even try some gentle core/pelvic floor strengthening exercises.
 These activities will bring good blood flow to the pelvic region.
 They will start working your pelvic floor and abdominal muscles without unwanted strain.